 Data

-After extraction, we excluded countries, where data was missing on single indicators for the whole observation period (Austria, Canada, Chile, Greece, Hungary, Iceland, Italy, Lithuania, Mexico, Portugal and Turkey) leading to an analysis sample of N=25 countries.
-We calculated an overall mean of the observation period between 2014-2016 for our analysis (Table 5, Online Appendix).
+After data extraction, we excluded countries, where data was missing on single indicators for the whole observation period (Austria, Canada, Chile, Greece, Hungary, Iceland, Italy, Lithuania, Mexico, Portugal and Turkey) leading to an analysis sample of N=25 countries.
 To handle missing values within quantitative indicators we conducted a three-step process: First, we estimated a multiple imputed chained equation (MICE) regression model using predictive mean matching (PMM) for 20 cycles.
 Following the findings and recommendations of (White et al., 2011; Kleinke et al., 2011), we imputed missing mean values of indicators by predictive mean matching of the next neighbor, here the next year.
 If for example the value was missing in 2105 for a specific country, we estimated the model with the full information from 2014 and aggregated the values of 20 cycles to yearly mean.
 Second, we aggregated imputed data to the yearly-mean of the specific indicator if the true value was missing.
+Finally, we calculated an overall mean of the observation period between 2014-2016 for our analysis (Table 5, Online Appendix).

 Cluster analysis